carnegierobotics/LibMultiSense/README.md

 To build the standalone LibMultiSense library without the demonstration applications, set the cmake variable `-DMULTISENSE_BUILD_UTILITIES=OFF`

 Integrating LibMultiSense into an existing CMake project is easy.
+There are two primary methods for integration: a local install on your system, or a submodule clone within your repository

+- Local Installation

+Install LibMultiSense to a location on your system (i.e. /opt/multisense)

+    find_package(MultiSense)
+    target_link_libraries(<your-library-or-binary> MultiSense)

+- Git Submodule

-Simply clone the LibMultiSense repository into the existing project's source tree.
+Clone the LibMultiSense repository into the existing project's source tree.
 In the main CMakeLists.txt file of the project, add the following lines:

      include_directories(LibMultiSense/source/LibMultiSense)
      add_subdirectory(LibMultiSense/source/LibMultiSense)

 #### Windows